 The system is required to maintain thermal limits that assure the performance of the host rock and to protect the commercial SNF cladding and naval SNF properties.
 Maintaining the host rock temperature below 200°C assures that elevated temperatures do not adversely affect the strength properties of the rock.
 Prevention of damage to the commercial SNF is assured by maintaining the cladding temperature of the commercial SNF below 350°C for normal operations and below 570°C for off-normal operations.
-Maintaining the time and temperature relationship of Figure 1.3.1-8 ensures that the properties of the naval SNF used for preclosure and postclosure safety analyses are not adversely affected.
+Maintaining the appropriate time and temperature relationship, for example, as shown in Figure 1.3.1-8, ensures that the properties of the naval SNF used for preclosure and postclosure safety analyses are not adversely affected as discussed in Section 1.5.1.4 of the Naval Nuclear Propulsion Program Technical Support Document.
 Establishing a maximum 30-day time period in which to restore subsurface ventilation ensures flexibility for subsurface operations.
 The operational approach, however, is to resolve outages as soon as practical.
 The thermal effects and consequences of a shutdown of forced ventilation for the subsurface facility are discussed in Section 1.3.5.3.1.